VipinJaguri/LendingClubCaseStudy/README.md

 - seaborn - 0.11.2
 - hvplot - 0.7.3
 - matplotlib : 3.4.3

+## Conclusions
+- Out of all the borrowers, around 15% of the borrowers defaulted and 85% of the loans were fully paid.
+- We can observe that as we move from Grade A to Grade G, interest rate increases and so does the number of default loans.
+This suggestes that company gives higher interest       rates for borrowers with F and G grades.
+- Another thing to observe is that with increase in annual income, the chances of defaulting of loan decreases.
+- In the city of California,New York and Florida, maximum dafaults are seen.
+- With increase in Term of loan, chances of default also increases.
+- Loans taken for the purpose of Debt consolidation and credit card have more chances of default.
+- Increase in dti can be seen with increase in interest rate.
+We can infer that dti is positively correalted with charged off percentage.

 <!-- As the libraries versions keep on changing, it is recommended to mention the version of library used in this project -->